108th Operations Group: Units

 During World War II, the group operated primarily in the Southwest Pacific Theater.
 It was the most successful Republic P-47 Thunderbolt unit in the Pacific War.
 The Group's commander, Colonel Neel Kearby ran up 20+ kills, including a 6-kills-in-1-mission, for which he was awarded the Medal of Honor.
 The Group scored 396 kills, over half of all the kills credited to Fifth Air Force P-47s, and won two United States Distinguished Unit Citations.
 The Group had 20 P-47 aces, including Bob Rowland, Lawrence O'Neill, Bill Banks, Bill Dunham, Walt Benz, Sam Blair, Robert Sutcliffe, and George Davis, who would later be awarded the Medal of Honor flying F-86s during the Korean War.

-On 24 May 1946, the group was redesignated as the 108th Fighter Group and allotted to the National Guard.
+On 24 May 1946, the group was redesignated the 108th Fighter Group and allotted to the National Guard.

 History

 World War II

-The 348th Fighter Group was activated at Mitchel Army Airfield, New York, on 30 September 1942.
+The 348th Fighter Group was activated at Mitchel Field, New York, on 30 September 1942.
 It was equipped with the P-47 Thunderbolt.
 The 348th was one of the first USAAF groups to be equipped with the P-47.